Edgar Bright Wilson: Scientific career

 After the end of the war Bright returned to Harvard.
 In 1947 Bright and Richard Hughes invented and built a Stark-effect microwave spectrometer which could measure different radio waves and became an important tool in spectroscopy.
 From 1949 to 1950, Bright took a sabbatical in Oxford during which he mainly worked on his book Introduction to Scientific Research which was published in 1952.

 In 1952–1953, during the Korean War, Bright became the Research director and deputy director of the Weapons Evaluation Group (WSEG), where he only stayed for 18 months.
-He later began accepting assignments in the mid-1960's in Washington during the Vietnam war.
+He later began accepting assignments in the mid-1960s in Washington during the Vietnam war.

 In 1955 Bright published a book Molecular Vibrations along with co-authors J.C Decius and P.C.
 Cross which discussed infrared and Raman spectra of polyatomic molecules.
 In 1955 Bright studied the internal rotation of single bonds in molecules using microwave spectroscopy.
 In 1965 Bright studied the rotational energy transfer in inelastic molecular collisions.
 In 1970, Bright began to study hydrogen bonding and the structure of hydrogen bonds using low resolution microwave spectroscopy.

 In 1979, Bright retired and was named an emeritus professor.
 The E. Bright Wilson Award in Spectroscopy was established in 1994 by the American Chemical Society.

 Personal life

-Wilson was born in Gallatin, Tennessee to mother Alma Lackey and father E. B. Wilson, a lawyer.
+Wilson was born in Gallatin, Tennessee to mother Alma Lackey and father Edgar Bright Wilson, a lawyer.
 His family soon moved to Yonkers, New York.

 He was married to Emily Buckingham from 1935 until she died in 1954.
 He remarried to Therese Bremer in 1955, a distinguished photochemist.
 Wilson had a total of 4 sons and 2 daughters, one of whom was Kenneth Wilson, a Nobel Laureate in physics.

 In his final years, Wilson suffered from Parkinson's disease.
 He died on July 12, 1992, in Cambridge, Massachusetts of pneumonia.